 I am interested in ancient philosophy, especially the rise and development of epistemological ideas throughout the ancient world.
 My research focuses on understanding belief and knowledge (doxa and epistēmē respectively) first as put forward by Plato and then re-examined by later Hellenistic philosophers.
-I am also interested in the influence of ancient epistemology on medieval and early modern philosophers, particularly in their adaptation of ancient ideas to early Christian thought and vice versa.
+I am also interested in knowledge and virtue in Aristotle’s ethics, especially the Eudemian Ethics, and in the influence of ancient epistemology on medieval and early modern philosophers, particularly in their adaptation of ancient ideas to early Christian thought and vice versa.

 Dissertation: The Socratic Paradoxes and Plato’s Epistemology from the Hippias Minor to the Republic

 My dissertation centers around two main projects.
 The first is to show that certain commitments about ethics, commonly known as the Socratic Paradoxes, are a major motivation for the distinctive epistemological picture that we see in Plato's Republic.
 The second is to argue that understanding Plato’s epistemology in light of this motivation can help us see how it avoids some of the classic problems scholars have found with it—in particular, we will see why a “Two Worlds” picture of epistēmē and doxa is not problematic.